gfbarbieri/gfbarbieri/content/code_tutorials/data_sources/files/read_data_pdf_files.md

 ---
-title: "Extract Data from PDF Table."
+title: "Read Data from PDF Files."
 author: "Greg Barbieri"
 date: 2022-04-22
 description: "Extract data from PDF table."
 type: "code_tutorials"
 ---

-Extract state-level [telephone usage estimates](https://www.cdc.gov/nchs/nhis/releases.htm#wireless) from a table in a PDF.
-There does not exist a standard way to perform this task.
-Each PDF table will present new wrangling challenges.
+The goal is to extract state-level [telephone usage estimates](https://www.cdc.gov/nchs/nhis/releases.htm#wireless) from a table in a PDF file.
+No standard way exists to extract data from a table in a PDF.
+Each PDF will present new data wrangling challenges.

 ### Imports